Marcos025yt/Taiga/README.md

 # Taiga
-Troquei a key do gpt
+Troque a key do gpt!!